-- b. any thresholds that you use [e.g. discard the material as not storable below a certain regeneration rate of the control], In Fragaria, a minimum recovery of 40% is a baseline for storage of a given accession.
-In Malus, a minimum recovery of 25% is a baseline for storage of a given accession. - c. whether you apply different procedures for accessions with erratic regeneration rates of the control [e.g. increase the amount of explants stored]; etc. and - what is the threshold number of remaining explants of a given accession under which you initiate regeneration for multiplication?
-Samples need regeneration when explant number falls below 50% of the cryopreserved samples.
+- a. what is the percentage of regenerated control explants relative to the total number of explants per accession; - b. any thresholds that you use [e.g. discard the material as not storable below a certain regeneration rate of the control], - c. whether you apply different procedures for accessions with erratic regeneration rates of the control [e.g. increase the amount of explants stored]; etc. and - d.